VoiceCookingAssistant/Audio-Visual-Cooking-Assistant/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You see your app running.

+## Dataset for Spoken Language Understanding

+You can apply our large amounts of in-domain dataset for your spoken language understanding research.
+- Training Dataset (1964 queries with 10724 running words): rhasspy/NLU/trainset.md
+- Test Dataset (839 queries with 4507 running words): rhasspy/NLU/testset.md

+> Training Dataset and Testing Dataset are provided under a [“CC BY 4.0”](https://creativecommons.org/licenses/by/4.0/).

 ## Recommendations

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.